The Truepill API platform provides you convenient access to our entire pharmacy and telehealth infrastructure.

 The Truepill API uses key based authentication.
-Requests are authenticated using HTTP Basic Auth.
-Provide your API key in an Authorization HTTP Header for all requests.
-If you do not pass in an Authorization HTTP Header with a valid API key, your requests will not authenticate successfully.
+Requests are authenticated using basic access authentication.
+Provide your API key in an authorization HTTP header for all requests.
+If you do not pass in an authorization HTTP header with a valid API key, your requests will not authenticate successfully.

 In order to access the Truepill API, you will need an API key which will be provisioned and provided to you during the onboarding process.
 You will be given two unique keys: a sandbox key and a production API key.

 As per RESTful design patterns, the Truepill API implements standard HTTP actions: GET, POST, PUT, DELETE.
 When making requests, arguments can be passed as params, form data or JSON with correct content-type header